Quasistationary distributions for one-dimensional diffusions with singular boundary points: Introduction and main results

 \subsection{Comparison with existing results}

 We briefly discuss how our results are related to the existing literature.

 We we were partly inspired by \cite{C09} - this is one of the few papers which allows $0$ to be a singular boundary.
-One of the aims of \cite{C09} was to understand the existence and uniqueness of quasistationary distributions for the generalized Feller's diffusion $(Z_t)_{t\geq 0}$ that is given by \eqref{e:feller}.
-Under several technical assumptions (ensuring in particular the discreteness of the spectrum) the authors of \cite{C09} proved the existence of quasistationary distributions for singular drift functions as well as uniqueness in the case when $\infty$ is an entrance boundary.
-We prove existence results similar to the ones from Section 5 of \cite{C09} under much weaker assumptions.
-The most important progress of our work consists in the fact that our assumptions do not imply the discreteness of the spectrum of $L$.
-In Section \ref{s:assumption}, we discuss sufficient conditions for our Assumption \ref{a:1} to be satisfied.
+One of the aims of \cite{C09} was to understand the existence and uniqueness of quasistationary distributions for the generalized Feller diffusion $(Z_t)_{t\geq 0}$ that is given by \eqref{e:feller}.
+We present their results for completeness.
+Their assumptions are as follows: